 interface Serial2/0

-ipv6 nd dad attempts 0
+ipv6 address 1234::/64ipv6 nd dad attempts 0

 After that the trick is to redistribute your anycast subnet (1234::/64 in our case) into EIGRPv6, by adding the "ipv6 eigrp 6" at the interface level.
 What are we doing here?
 We are redistributing the anycast subnet into our core network, thus the spoke will learn about the anycast address through EIGRPv6.
 The point here is that the anycast address is learned both via R5 and R8, so R6 (the spoke) can decide based on the EIRGPv6 metrics which is the best path to get to 1234::1: